cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

-# Episode #3: NVA Routing or what if a VM hosts an OS with routing capabilities?
+# Episode #3: NVA Routing Fundamentals or what if a VM hosts an OS with routing capabilities?

 [3.1.
 NVA default routing configuration & packet walk](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing#31-nva-default-routing-configuration--packet-walk)